 We held a Social Prescribing Networking and Information event at the Kings Church, Raans Road, Amersham on Thursday 17th October.

 The event brought together health service providers and the voluntary community sector to increase awareness of the opportunities social prescribing offers and also to identify the next steps forward for collective working and training support.
 Councillor Liz Walsh, Healthy Communities portfolio holder opened the event and we had speakers from the Clinical Commissioning Group, Hertfordshire Urgent Care, a Social Prescribing Champion GP and Community Impact Bucks.

-The event was well attended and feedback is currently being looked at to inform the way forward in the Chiltern District.
+The event was well attended and feedback is currently being looked at to inform the way forward.

 Any questions please feel free to contact the Community and Leisure team on 01494 732058 or email firstname.lastname@example.org